cloudify-cosmo/docs.getcloudify.org/content/about/what-is-cloudify.md

 ### <span style="color:#0077fc">Operability</span>

 Cloudify is designed with ease of operation in mind.
 Enhancing the level of information the user can get while reducing the level of Cloudify expertise required to do so.
-The new [Cloudify UI]({{< relref "working_with/console/" >}})  provides a simple way to navigate through the topology view (Intent) via the actual workflow steps that have been executed on a particular deployment instance.
+The new [{{< param cfy_console_name >}}]({{< relref "working_with/console/" >}})  provides a simple way to navigate through the topology view (Intent) via the actual workflow steps that have been executed on a particular deployment instance.
 Troubleshooting is made easy via a dependency graph and filtering relevant logs that are associated with a specific step in that workflow.

 All this functionality is available also through [Command Line Interface] ({{< relref "cli" >}}) and [REST API] ({{< relref "developer/apis/" >}}).